-Domestic and Export Regulatory Compliance: Enron Canada will assist Customer in the management of regulatory requirements actually linked to short term and long term gas flow.
-Enron Canada will prepare for execution by Customer all periodic reports to government bodies and administrative agencies relating to gas marketing, gas prices, revenues received on behalf of Customer and volumes sold, exported, removed or imported by Customer, which reports may include those which are filed with the Alberta Petroleum Marketing Commission, Alberta Energy and Utilities Board, British Columbia Energy Mines and Petroleum Resources, National Energy Board, U.S. Federal Energy Regulatory Commission, U.S. Department of Energy and Canada Customs and United States Customs, but which reports specifically exclude all production accounting and royalty filings.
-Management of the regulatory requirements shall include amendments or substitutions to authorizations for export, import or removal permits.
-Customer shall be responsible for obtaining short term and long term authorizations and for providing in a timely manner all technical assistance and support relating to exploration, production and reserve issues that are required for any regulatory filing or application.
-In no event will Enron Canada be responsible for matters of legal interpretation of contractual provisions or for making judgments regarding what permits or applications are required or what reports are required to be filed, it being understood and agreed that such matters are the responsibility of Customer and counsel to Customer.
-Enron Canada will not be liable in any circumstances whatsoever if it fails to identify a matter of legal interpretation, judgments regarding required permits or applications or any matter requiring advice of Customer’s counsel.

-Contract Administration Services: Enron Canada will monitor whether counterparties are meeting contractual take obligations, transportation obligations and payment obligations and will advise Customer of any material shortcomings in those areas.
-Enron Canada’s contract administration responsibilities will not, however, in any circumstances whatsoever, extend to covenant compliance matters.
-Customer shall forthwith advise Enron Canada of any new, amended or terminated contracts or commitments made by Customer, including any information that Enron Canada reasonably requires to perform the operational functions related to that contract or commitment.
-In no event whatsoever will Enron Canada be responsible for matters of legal interpretation of contractual provisions or for giving any other legal advice regarding Customer’s contracts, it being understood and agreed that such matters are the responsibility of Customer and counsel to Customer.
-Enron Canada will not be liable in any circumstance whatsoever if it fails to identify a matter of legal interpretation or any matter requiring advice of counsel.
+Contract Administration Services: ENA Upstream will monitor whether counterparties are meeting contractual take obligations, transportation obligations and payment obligations and will advise Customer of any material shortcomings in those areas.
+ENA Upstream’s contract administration responsibilities will not, however, in any circumstances whatsoever, extend to covenant compliance matters.
+Customer shall forthwith advise ENA Upstream of any new, amended or terminated contracts or commitments made by Customer, including any information that ENA Upstream reasonably requires to perform the operational functions related to that contract or commitment.
+In no event whatsoever will ENA Upstream be responsible for matters of legal interpretation of contractual provisions or for giving any other legal advice regarding Customer’s contracts, it being understood and agreed that such matters are the responsibility of Customer and counsel to Customer.
+ENA Upstream will not be liable in any circumstance whatsoever if it fails to identify a matter of legal interpretation or any matter requiring advice of counsel.

 3. Account Balancing

 Excess Volumes.
 The parties acknowledge that, from time to time, all or some of the Managed Gas may not be sold to existing purchasers of Customer’s Managed Gas (“Existing Purchasers”).
-Therefore Customer and Enron Canada hereby agree that Customer shall sell to Enron Canada and Enron Canada shall purchase from Customer at NOVA Inventory Transfer/AECO "C" (the "Delivery Point") for the AECO "C" Daily Index Price, under mutually agreeable terms and conditions, all of the following quantities of gas (each such transaction herein called a “Short Term Transaction"):
+Therefore Customer and ENA Upstream hereby agree that Customer shall sell to ENA Upstream and ENA Upstream shall purchase from Customer, under mutually agreeable terms and conditions, all of the following quantities of gas (each such transaction herein called a “Short Term Transaction"):

 Managed Gas which is not committed to transactions with Existing Purchasers; or